arcossci/camelyon-ai/README.md

 ![model_architecture](imgs/model_architecture_2.png)

 ## Model Specifics
-Our model achieves optimal performance with a VGG16 convolutional base, input images at zoom levels 3 and ###, and a T% confidence threshold for tumor prediction.
-For these specification, model validation results in a mean F1 score of 0.%%%.
+Our model achieves optimal performance with a VGG16 convolutional base, input images at zoom levels 3 and 4, and a 85% confidence threshold for tumor prediction.
+For these specification, model validation results in a mean F1 score of 0.65.

 # Example Prediction
 ![Single prediction using camelyon-ai](imgs/single_predict.png)